 The Corporate Learning and Development Plan sets out the Council's plans for continuous development of employees and this plan is reviewed and updated to ensure employees receive the necessary training to undertake their role within the Council.
-A Leadership Development Programme has been approved and implementation to leaders across all levels of the Council commenced in March 2022.
+A Leadership Development Programme which was rolled out to 130 senior and aspiring leaders during 2022/23 will complete in June 2023.